dmerejkowsky/blog/content/post/0095-my-blogging-flow-part-1-under-the-hood.md

 ## Buying a DNS domain

 The first step was to buy a domain name.
 I chose [gandi.net](https://www.gandi.net/en) because I only heard good things about their registration service.
 I like the "retro" feel of the `.info` <abbr title="Top Level Domain">TLD</abbr>, and the `dmerej` prefix is the one I use to shorten my name.
-Wether it's a good thing or not, it's to late to change it now, so there.
+Wether it's a good thing or not, it's too late to change it now, so there.

 ## Getting my own machine